javimangal/preoperative-atelectasis/README.md

 ├── LICENSE
 ├── README.md
 ├── requirements.txt
+├── preoperative_atelectasis.Rproj
-├── data               <- All project data, ignored by git │   ├── processed      <- The final, canonical data sets for modeling.
-(PG) │   ├── raw            <- The original, immutable data dump.
+├── data                  <- All project data
+│   ├── processed         <- The final, canonical data sets for modeling.
+(PG) │   ├── raw               <- The original, immutable data.
 (RO) │   └── temp              <- Intermediate data that has been transformed.
-(PG) ├── docs               <- Documentation notebook for users (HW) │   ├── manuscript     <- Manuscript source, e.g., LaTeX, Markdown, etc. (HW) │   └── reports        <- Other project reports and notebooks (e.g. Jupyter, .Rmd) (HW) ├── results
+(PG) ├── docs                  <- Documentation notebook for users (HW) │   ├── manuscript        <- Manuscript source, docx.
+(HW) │   └── reports           <- Project reports and notebooks (.Rmd) (HW) ├── results
-│   ├── figures        <- Figures for the manuscript or reports (PG) │   └── output         <- Other output for the manuscript or reports (PG) └── R                  <- Source code for this project (HW)
+│   ├── output_figures    <- Figures for the manuscript or reports (PG)
+│   └── output_tables     <- Other output for the manuscript or reports (PG)
+└── R                     <- Source code for this project (HW) │   ├── scripts           <- Scripts sourced in main R markdown documents (PG) │   └── sessions          <- Text files with R sessions information (PG)

 ```